applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

 ## Integration with gene expression
 - **[BiG-MAP](https://github.com/medema-group/BiG-MAP)** a bioinformatic tool to profile abundance and expression levels of gene clusters across metagenomic and metatranscriptomic data
+- **[LogoMotif](https://logomotif.bioinformatics.nl/)** Detection of transcription factor binding sites including their detection and annotation in BGCs, espeically focusing on Actinobacteria
-- More from Medema lab and others!
+- More from Medema lab and others coming soon!

-## Useful databases
+## Other useful databases
 - **[MIBiG](https://mibig.secondarymetabolites.org/)**: **M**inimum **I**nformation about a **Bi**osynthetic **G**ene cluster repository, a large, curated repository of biosynthetic gene clusters with annotations and links to relevant publications and/or genomic data
-- **[BiGFAM](https://bigfam.bioinformatics.nl/home)** database for "homologous" groups of BGCs putatively encoding the production of similar metabolites.
+- **[BiGFAM](https://bigfam.bioinformatics.nl/home)** database for "homologous" groups of BGCs putatively encoding the production of similar metabolites
-- **[JGI Secondary Metabolism Collaboratory](https://smc.jgi.doe.gov/)** JGI’s Secondary Metabolites Science Program including BGCs from over 1.3 million genomes.
+- **[JGI Secondary Metabolism Collaboratory](https://smc.jgi.doe.gov/)** JGI’s Secondary Metabolites Science Program including BGCs from over 1.3 million genomes
+- Many more!